mchampanhet/cardano-assignment/README.md

 This console application takes an input CSV, enriches it, and outputs the enriched data in a new file in the directory or your choosing, and archives the original file also in another directory of your choosing.

 ## Clone the repository
-You will need to clone the repository to your local machine to run the app.
+You will need to clone the repository to your local machine to run the app or you will need a copy of the executable and artifacts.

 ## Configuration
 To modify the directories and filenames used by the app, you will need to open the appsettings.json file in the root of the project folder.